 Through talks, workshops and discussion groups the Terra Firma Firenze and Museum Meetings programs aim to facilitate a deeper appreciation of the place you have chosen to study, to more fully enjoy it and to use it as a mirror reflecting wider issues in the world related to environmental sustainability, the arts, conservation, the food we eat and general human wellbeing.

-The NYU Florence campus is made up of Villa La Pietra’s world-famous gardens and the bucolic agricultural landscape that surrounds them.
+NYU Florence is different from any other Study Abroad site.
+Its campus is made up of Villa La Pietra’s world-famous gardens and the bucolic agricultural landscape that surrounds them.
 As a small, but perfect, 37 acre Tuscany Villa Estate it does produce food but its main purpose for more than 550 years has been the wellbeing of the community it serves.
 Today, that community is the students and staff that form the NYU Florence family.

 Pliny wrote “I always feel energetic and fit at my Tuscan villa, both mentally and physically.”
 [Epistles, V. vi.45].

-Broadly the estate may be divided in two parts: the formal gardens where students may participate in outdoor classes and a range of artistic events, revise for upcoming exams or simply relax, take the sun and enjoy a homemade picnic in beautiful surroundings; the olive groves and the walled garden, the Pomario, form NYU Florence’s Community Farm supplying fresh, zero-miles, produce to the on-site cafeteria as well as being a Green Laboratory of learning opportunities for a range of courses and extracurricular activities.
+Broadly, the estate may be divided in two parts: the formal gardens where students may participate in outdoor classes, revise for upcoming exams or simply relax, take the sun and enjoy a homemade picnic in beautiful surroundings; the olive groves and the walled garden, the Pomario, form NYU Florence’s Community Farm which acts as a Green Laboratory of learning opportunities for a range of courses and extracurricular activities.
+From this semester the Farm will also start to supply the on-site cafeteria with fresh, zero-miles, produce in a way that is also good for our environment.